kentamaeda1111/gemma2_test/src/models/inference/README.md

 chatai._update_history({"role": "model", "content": initial_model_msg})
 ```

+### User Experience
-When you start the chat, you'll see Socrates' first message and can begin the conversation from there.
-The initial user prompt is used internally to set up the conversation context but is not displayed in the interface.
+- The initial user prompt is used internally to set context

-### What You'll See
-When you start the program, the conversation begins directly with Socrates' opening message about discussing the concept of "self".
-The internal initialization ensures the model maintains proper context while keeping the interface clean and natural.
+- Users see only Socrates' opening message about exploring the concept of "self"
+- This design creates a natural entry point while maintaining the philosophical depth

 ## Note
 This interface is designed to work with the fine-tuned Gemma-2b model trained on Socratic dialogues.
 Make sure you have the correct model checkpoint and Hugging Face access token before running.